ruthgrace/hydroponicgarden/README.md

 ### Hardware

-The hardware I have has 2 PCBs, one is for the top of the Growbox and includes the LCD display, buttons, and a big black relay hanging off some wires that represent the LEDs.
-There is a long thick cord connecting that to a second PCB for the bottom of the Growbox, which has the float switches and lights which represent the pumps (they turn on when the firmware tells the pump to turn on).
+The hardware I have has 2 PCBs, one is for the top of the hydroponic garden and includes the LCD display, buttons, and a big black relay hanging off some wires that represent the LEDs.
+There is a long thick cord connecting that to a second PCB for the bottom of the garden, which has the float switches and lights which represent the pumps (they turn on when the firmware tells the pump to turn on).
 There is also a power supply.

 The LCD powers on or off if you press the power button for 3 seconds.